 Pretty can be hard to define; or, at least harder to define than those words considered its synonyms.
 And its only companion that carries nearly as much weight is “thin.”
-I have many friends who do not believe that they are pretty, as well as many …
+I have many friends who do not believe that they are …

 Every morning, you pull out your makeup bag before rushing out the door.
 As you pencil in your eyebrows, your waterline and around your lids, you don’t even think about what you’re doing and why.
 It’s as ordinary to you as brushing your hair and teeth.